iagox86/dnscat2/doc/protocol.md

 one message with the old key when re-keying is performed.
 That's why we love DNS so much!

-Clients don't have to worry about this, but servers do.
-Here's my advice for the server...
+You might think it's safe to just ignore packets you receive with the wrong key.
+Unfortunately, that's not enough.
+Imagine a client sent you an `ENC|INIT`, either at the start or during a stream, but the response was dropped.
+That happens, frequently.
+At that point, you're expecting one set of keys, but the client is using another.
+From then on, it's impossible to communicate!

+Fortunately for clients, they don't have to worry about this.
+As soon as a client receives a new key, it can safely cut over to it immediately.
+Servers, however, do require some special treatment.
+Here's how I deal with it...

 Always keep the previous encryption keys handy immediately after changing them.
-When a message comes in, attempt to decrypt it with the new keys *first*.
-If the signature is wrong, fall back to the previous key, and use that to decrypt it.
-If the signature is right, *delete the old keys from memory*, and never use them again.
+When a message is received, attempt to decrypt it with the *new* key *first*.
+If the signature turns out to be wrong, fall back to the previous key, and use that to decrypt it.
+If the previous key has to be used to decrypt the message, always respond using that key: it's often a sign that the client doesn't know about the new key yet.

-That provides a small window of overlap between the old key and the new key, and it keeps the server happy!
-As soon as both sides have proven that they have the new key, the old version can be dropped.
+And then, *as soon as you receive data encrypted with the new key, delete the old one from memory*.
+Once you've received a packet encrypted with the key, you know the client has the proper key and you can safely discard the old ones.
+But up to that point, you're stuck supporting both for a brief period.

-Note that even with this feature, *do not allow the same nonce to be used with the same key*!
-That undermines everything!
+Note that even with this feature, the server *MUST NOT* allow the same nonce to be used with the same key!
+That undermines all security!

 ### Algorithms